Gut Health Education

 Someone who goes twice a day with zero effort is healthier in this regard than someone who goes daily but strains every time.
 Frequency is less important than ease.

+How many off days are too many?
 Your gut is not a machine.
-It responds to everything — what you eat, how you slept, whether you're stressed, whether you had a glass of wine or three, whether you traveled across time zones.
-Some variation is normal and expected.
+It responds to everything — what you eat, how you slept, whether you're stressed, whether you traveled.
+Some variation is normal.

 1–2 weird days?
 Entirely normal.
 Your body is human.